 Our Financial Reports provide the public with details of our activities throughout the preceding year.
-Our accounts are prepared annually by the auditors Mazars in accordance with the charity SORP standard of accountability and transparency and are available to the public for viewing.
+Our accounts are prepared annually by the external auditors (Grant Thornton, 2020 and 2019) in accordance with the charity SORP standard of accountability and transparency and are available to the public for viewing.

-As a learning organisation, DEBRA recognises and values the importance of feedback on its work.
+As a learning organisation, we recognise and value the importance of feedback on its work.

-Similarly, we would like to hear from you should you have a complaint from DEBRA.
-Our full complaint procedure document can be downloaded and read here.
+Our full complaint procedure document can be downloaded and read here should any issues arise.
 Our office hours are Monday to Friday 9am – 5.00pm.

-Registered Offices: DEBRA Ireland, 8 Clanwilliam Terrace, Grand Canal Quay, Dublin 2.
+Registered Offices: DEBRA Ireland, Butterfly Cottage, 8 Clanwilliam Terrace, Grand Canal Quay, Dublin 2, D02 R240.